Culture of the Republican era in China: Drama

 Drama in this period can be called as 'New theatre', 'New drama', or 'civilised drama'.
 The beginning of modern Chinese China was triggered by the inspiration from the western world similarly to Chinese poetry.
 The initial effort began by the foundation of Spring Willow Society in Japan in 1907.
 They began by translating the plays such as La Dame aux Camelias.
 One element of this Civilised drama was the 'spoken drama' contradicting to the traditional 'singing drama'.
 This form was adopted by Ti-ien Han.
 The purpose of these dramas is to distribute and propagate new ideas.

 Ts'ao Yu was one of the most popular playwright in modern China.
-He wrote his first play, Thunderstrorm (1934) while he was a student at Tsing-Hua.
+He wrote his first play, Thunderstorm (1934) while he was a student at Tsing-Hua.
 The story is about the mental and physical downfall of one family due to incest.
 The story criticises the strict tradition and pretentious actions of the Westernised Zhou family.
 This play was performed in 1935, then went on tour.
 Another famous play was Sunrise (1936).
 This story tell about the corruption, the extravagant life of the rich in China and the suffering of the poor in China.
 Chen Balu, the high class prostitute in Shiang Hai in 1930s, was the main protagonist.
 She enjoyed the luxurious life, however, she ends up committing a suicide due her bankruptcy, the death of a young girl who she tried to save from being a prostitute, and the end of her first boyfriend.